RSJ Q&A

 Can I move files to EDITFILE.DATA outside of RSJ?

-Set ERROR_LEVEL=1-6,8-10 at the beginning of the job and then reset it on the next job.
+Set ;ERROR_LEVEL 1-6,8-10 at the beginning of the job and reset it after the next job.

-Why is RSJ ignoring MAX_EXCEPTIONS or ERROR_LEVEL or SCRIPT Commands?
+Why is RSJ ignoring MAX_EXCEPTIONS, ERROR_LEVEL, or SCRIPT commands?

 Why is RSJ not executing MAX_EXCEPTIONS, ERROR_LEVEL, SCRIPT, or RESTART_POINTS correctly?

-• Using Episys to modify the job file is not recommended.
-All Episys job file editors will move any comment lines around in the file producing a job file that is totally incorrect.
-Do not use Episys editors – use a UNIX editor instead.
+- Using Episys to modify the job file is not recommended.
+All Episys job file editors move comment lines to the top of the file, producing a job file that RSJ cannot process correctly.
+Use a UNIX editor instead.

-• The exact syntax was not used for the command.
+- The exact syntax was not used.
 Recheck the syntax.

 I need to use BSCMOVE with RSJ.

 Using BSCMOVE is no longer needed.
-RSJ will perform copy/move of the data file to EDITFILE.DATA.
-Use this command instead of the normal processing sequence:
+RSJ performs copy/move of the data file to EDITFILE.DATA.
+Use this command instead:

 RSJ did not correctly delete my EDITFILE using the -d switch.

-Look at the logfile, just a few lines from the bottom.
-Odds are that a message is found that indicates RSJ was unable to delete the input file.
-This is caused by a lack of permissions.
+Look at the log file, a few lines from the bottom.
+There is likely a message indicating that RSJ was unable to delete the input file due to a lack of permissions.
 Run a change permissions job before running RSJ.

 RSJ processes are taking up too many system resources.

-Either use the nice AIX system command to execute RSJ or use the nice value in the OpCon Job Master screen.
+Use the AIX nice command to run RSJ, or use the nice value in the OpCon Job Master screen.

 How do I see what RSJ jobs are running on the AIX box?